 First, notice that, in dissipative hydrodynamics, the spatial component of the momentum $\bk$ develops an imaginary part in a general Lorentz frame due to the mixing between $\omega$ and $\bk$ under Lorentz boosts.
 For the general solution (\ref{eq:sol-general}) to be covariantly stable, one should have $\Im m \, [k_\mu x^\mu] \leq 0$.
 For this condition to be satisfied for observers in the forward light cone, the imaginary part of $k^\mu$ should be a vector lying outside the forward light cone, requiring that

 Combining the above inequalities, one finds a necessary condition for the covariant stability

-This is an extension of the condition for an isotropic system obtained by Heller et al. from the analytic property of a general retarded propagator in causal quantum field theory theories \cite{{Heller:2022ejw}} and interpreted by Gavassini as the covariantly stability condition for relativistic dissipative hydrodynamics \cite{Gavassino:2023myj}.
-The inequality (\ref{eq:omega-k-anisotropic}) is a stronger condition than that for isotropic systems where there is essentially only one independent component of $\bk$.
-For MHD, two of the three components should be treated independently as there remains a rotational symmetry around the magnetic-field direction.
+This is an extension of the condition for an isotropic system obtained by Heller \textit{et al}. from the analytic property of a general retarded propagator in causal quantum field theory theories \cite{{Heller:2022ejw}} and interpreted by Gavassino as the covariantly stability condition for relativistic dissipative hydrodynamics \cite{Gavassino:2023myj}.
+The inequality (\ref{eq:omega-k-anisotropic}) is a stronger condition than that for isotropic systems where there is essentially only one independent component of $\bk$. {Namely, while it was a relation between the frequency $\omega(k,0,0)$ and one component of the momentum $k$ for dispersion relations in isotropic systems, dispersion relations in anisotropic systems are relations between the frequency $\omega(k_x,k_y,k_z)$ and independent momentum components, and so is the condition (\ref{eq:omega-k-anisotropic}). } For MHD, two of the three components should be treated independently as there remains a rotational symmetry around the magnetic-field direction.